-The Nasdaq Global Select Market Symbol GLAD Use of Proceeds Unless otherwise specified in a prospectus supplement, we intend to use the net proceeds from the sale of our Securities for general corporate purposes.
+GLAD Unless otherwise specified in a prospectus supplement, we intend to use the net proceeds from the sale of our Securities for general corporate purposes.
 We expect the proceeds to be used first to pay down existing short-term debt, then to make investments in small and medium sized businesses in accordance with our investment objectives, and any remaining proceeds to be used for other general corporate purposes.
 See "Use of Proceeds."
-Dividends and Distributions We have paid monthly dividends to the holders of our common stock and intend to continue to do so.
+We have paid monthly dividends to the holders of our common stock and intend to continue to do so.
 The amount of the monthly dividends is determined by our Board of Directors on a quarterly basis and is based on our estimate of our annual investment company taxable income and net short-term taxable capital gains.
 See "Price Range of Common Stock and Distributions."
 Certain additional amounts may be deemed as distributed to stockholders for income tax purposes.
 Other types of securities will likely pay distributions in accordance with their terms.
-3